Al-Aasar/Financial-Transactions-Analysis/README.md

-# Comprehensive Data Analysis Project: [Financial-Transactions-Analysis]
+# Comprehensive Data Analysis Project: [Financial-Transactions]

 This repository contains a full-stack data project that covers the entire data lifecycle, from initial database design and implementation to data analysis, visualization, and final presentation of the findings.